Python-Markdown/markdown/docs/contributing.md

 maintainers.

-The current changelog should only document the changes for one MAJOR release and its various MINOR and PATCH releases (see [Versions](#versions) for an explanation of MAJOR, MINOR, and PATCH releases).
+The current changelog should only document the changes for one MAJOR release and its various MINOR and MICRO releases (see [Versions](#versions) for an explanation of MAJOR, MINOR, and MICRO releases).
 Older versions from previous series of releases can be found in the archive at `docs/change_log/` and may follow a different format.
 Note that the archived changelogs are not in the site navigation and are only linked from the [Previous